klesteb/XAS-Csharp/Application/README.md

 		Copyright (c) 2018 Kevin L. Esteb

-Will produce brief documentation on how the program works.
+Will display simple documentation on how the program works.
 This is using the familiar UNIX man page format.
 Doing this will print out the version of the application.

 	C:\dev\XAS\DemoApp\bin\Debug>DemoApp.exe -version
 	Version: v1.0.0.0

-All of which help with troubleshooting problems when they arise.
+All of which helps with troubleshooting problems when they arise.

 ## **Shells**